-Status: Fairly common regular spring migrant east, uncommon central, rare casual west.
+Status: Fairly common regular spring migrant east, uncommon east-central, rare west-central, rare casual west.
 Fairly common regular fall migrant east, rare casual central and west.

 Documentation: Specimen: UNSM ZM10773, 25 May 1909 Lincoln, Lancaster Co.